 at the time of provision to the Commonwealth the Problematic Substance is correctly labelled and packaged (including to clearly identify the nature of the substance and its associated hazards) in accordance with Australian legislative and regulatory requirements, and that all documentation supporting the Supplies clearly identifies the nature of the substance and its associated hazards; or

-if the Supplier provides the Supplies to the Commonwealth outside Australia and the Supplier demonstrates to the satisfaction of the Commonwealth it is unable to comply with the requirements of paragraph 27.e the Supplier must provide all information necessary to facilitate the Commonwealth complying with the requirements of paragraph 27.e prior to or at the time the Supplies are provided to the Commonwealth.
+if the Supplier provides the Supplies to the Commonwealth outside Australia and the Supplier demonstrates to the satisfaction of the Commonwealth it is unable to comply with the requirements of paragraph 26.2c the Supplier must provide all information necessary to facilitate the Commonwealth complying with the requirements of paragraph 26.2c prior to or at the time the Supplies are provided to the Commonwealth.

+Workplace Gender Equality (Core)

-Workplace Gender Equality: The Supplier must comply with its obligations under the Workplace Gender Equality Act 2012 (Cth) (WGE Act), if any.
-If the Supplies constitute a procurement that is at or above the relevant procurement threshold in the Commonwealth Procurement Rules, the Supplier must notify the Contract Officer if it becomes non-compliant with the WGE Act.
+The Supplier must comply with its obligations under the Workplace Gender Equality Act 2012 (Cth) (WGE Act), if any.
+If the Supplies constitute a procurement that is at or above the relevant procurement threshold in the Commonwealth Procurement Rules, the Supplier must notify the Commonwealth Representative if it becomes non-compliant with the WGE Act.

+Indigenous Procurement Policy (Core)

-Indigenous Procurement Policy: The Supplier must use its reasonable endeavours to increase its:
+The Supplier must use its reasonable endeavours to increase its:

 purchasing from Indigenous enterprises; and